mich2000/smartapp/documentatie/timesheet.md

 * Working on jwt configuration, data access layer and setting up the basic project for the service authentication: 2h
 * Working on my service layer and adjusting my data access layer: 4h
 * Working on the service layer and a little bit on my models: 1h
+* Working on my business layer for the authentication service and a little bit on my data access layer: 2h